joshhauser/PageRank/README.md

 # PageRank

-This project is a simple implementation of Page Rank algorithm, using C.
+This project is a simple implementation of PageRank algorithm, using C.

 ## Usage
 Clone the repo: